Stimul8d/Dave-Huntley/docs/STYLE.md

 - Blockquotes for quoted content
 - No underlining
 - Links should be [descriptive](url), not bare URLs

+## Images
+- Blog post images: 1920x1280
+- Series/sequence images: Numbered sequentially (one.png, two.png)
+- All images must be properly credited
+- Alt text must be descriptive and useful
+- No placeholder images or lorem picsum

 ## Common Pitfalls to Avoid